Board of Directors

 Xavier has been the superintendent of the Portland Public Schools since July of 2016.
 During his tenure, Mr. Botana has spearheaded the development and implementation of the district’s Comprehensive Plan: The Portland Promise.
 He has worked with the Board and staff to make closing the opportunity and achievement gaps across groups of students central to the district’s work.

 Mr. Botana holds a Master’s degree in Educational Administration and completed his superintendent’s endorsement program at Northwestern University.
-He lives in Portland with his wife and son, a senior at Casco Bay High School.
+He lives in Portland with his wife and their son, who graduated from Casco Bay High School.

 After graduating from Portland High School, Jill left Maine to attend Princeton University and Fordham Law.
 She returned with her husband in 1979, and they have lived in Portland ever since.
 Their three children all attended Nathan Clifford, King Middle and Portland High (classes of 1999, 2001 and 2004).
 Jill is a retired attorney, who practiced law for several years with the firm Perkins Thompson.